mohsin-ashraf/personal-msds/todayIlearned.md

 	- Collaborative filtering.
 		- Learn features and their values for the data, from the user preferences.
 		- Iterative back and forth learning of weight vectors and feature vectors.
-		- Vectorized Implimentation of collaborative filtering.
+		- Vectorized implementation of collaborative filtering.
 		- Mean normalization.
 - Large Scale Machine Learning.
 	- Always do a sanity check for large datasets by using a smaller dataset.